Protestantism: Five solae

-Protestants perceived Catholic salvation to be dependent upon the grace of God and the merits of one's own works.
-The reformers posited that salvation is a gift of God (i.e., God's act of free grace), dispensed by the Holy Spirit owing to the redemptive work of Jesus Christ alone.
+Protestants perceived Catholic salvation to be dependent upon both the grace of God and the merits of one's own works (as a consequence of which God's grace might be deployed).
+The reformers posited, in contradistinction, that salvation is a gift of God (i.e., God's free act of grace), dispensed by the Holy Spirit owing to the redemptive work of Jesus Christ alone, rather than to a subject's own works during their life.
+Such own works may be good, but they could not be redemptive in the sense that God's grace is redemptive ('saving').